 And that’s just the beginning

 Media law is so complex that what I’ve written is just the tip of the iceberg.
-If you want to find out more, then I strongly suggest reading The Journalist’s Guide to Media Law, which is written by Mark Pearson and Mark Polden.
+If you want to find out more, I strongly suggest reading The Journalist’s Guide to Media Law, which is written by Mark Pearson and Mark Polden.
 It’s easy to read, interesting and localised for Australia while keeping a global perspective.

 Note that I am not a lawyer (much to my mother’s disappointment) – so nothing you read here or that I teach should be considered legal advice.
-If you are facing a legal issue, then you ought to consult a lawyer – and a good one at that.
+If you are facing a legal issue, you ought to consult a lawyer – and a good one at that.

 Ask about staff training